covidwatchorg/portal/README.md

 - Ability to verify a test result so that a user can notify others of potential exposure
 - Ability to customize the user app experience for the community by setting phone numbers, testing center info, etc

-You can see how our mobile app and permission portal work together in the quick [5 minute demo video on our website](https://www.covid-watch.org/pilot).
+You can see how our mobile app and permission portal work together in the quick [5 minute demo video on our website](https://youtu.be/vgT0Cysh7m4).
+See [our website](https://www.covidwatch.org/) for more general information about our organization and goals.

 ### To contribute code: